Tips for Landing an Accounting Internship

 7. Don’t limit yourself

 Accounting is the backbone of business.
 EVERYTHING relies on it.
 So don’t limit yourself to looking at actual accounting firms.
 If you’re interested in wildlife, see if you can find an internship with the Parks & Recreation or Wildlife Services’ accounting branch.
 If fashion is your thing, check out internships with department stores’ accounting services.

-With all the accounting programs in Los Angeles, you’ll be sure to get the best foundation for your career here at Fremont College.
+With all the accounting programs in Los Angeles, you’ll be sure to get the best foundation for your career here at Fremont University.
 We’re here for you every step of the way!